 It’s not surprising that we don’t want to talk about race.
-It’s rarely a comfortable topic, and there’s a good chance someone is going to be offended.
+It’s rarely a comfortable topic.
+There’s a good chance someone is going to be offended.
 It might even be you.

-The MLK holiday is always challenging for me because the night before is the anniversary of the night I was violently assaulted on my way home from a peacemaking workshop.
-My assailant was a 14-year-old boy of color whose Facebook page suggested he wanted to be in a gang, if he wasn’t already in one, or he at least wanted to be perceived as a gang member who had access to a lot of money, sex with girls, and marijuana to smoke.
+The MLK holiday is challenging for me because it marks a life-changing event.
+On the night before the holiday in 2014, I was violently assaulted on my way home from a peacemaking workshop.
+My assailant was a 14-year-old boy of color whose Facebook page suggested he wanted to be in a gang.
+He might have already been in one.
+Or he at least wanted to be perceived as a gang member who had access to a lot of money, sex with girls, and marijuana to smoke.

-Need additional training?
+Need DEI training?